Why you need a Virtual Assistant

 If you say YES to all those, then you might just need a Virtual Assistant to help you with your business.

-A Virtual Assistant or VA is someone who can take care of these time-sucking tasks so you can focus on the more pressing matters of growing your business and do what you do best.
+A Virtual Assistant or VA is someone who can take care of the time-sucking tasks so you can focus on the more pressing matters of growing your business so you do what you do best.
 A VA is someone who provides support to you and your business without being physically present; they can be located anywhere.

 Since there is a wide array of VAs with different skill sets and strengths, you can pick the one that fits your needs.
 Are you having trouble with the social media management aspect of your online shop and need someone to take care of posting, engaging your followers and grow your reach?
 Get a VA to take care of that.